neverinfamous/wiki-search-worker/API_TOKEN_SETUP.md

-# Create Cloudflare API Token for GitHub Actions
+# Cloudflare API Authentication for GitHub Actions

-The current API token (`J2RJvuQh0MQ48wtPvc9FlOGjjWdVJxNkwP3bejTY`) doesn't have the required permissions for Workers deployment.
+**Currently Using**: Global API Key (`75d9c0a2d7894f19a088f85375557b65c0dc0`)

+This provides full access to all Cloudflare features including Workers, R2, and all MCP servers.

 ## Required Permissions